 16 HOW SUPPLIED/STORAGE AND HANDLING

 16.1 How Supplied

-VAXCHORA is supplied as shown in Table 8.
-The contents of both packets are reconstituted with bottled water (purified, spring, or sparkling [carbonated]), to form one oral dose of the vaccine.
+VAXCHORA is supplied as shown in Table 6.
+The contents of both packets are reconstituted with purified bottled or spring bottled water, to form one oral dose of the vaccine.